Remod-org/NextGenPVE/README.md

 "HonorRelationships" determines whether or not a player can damage their friend's structures or deployables.

 Note that friends support can include Friends, Clans, or Teams.

+AllowCustomEdit - Enables the editing of custom rulesets and setting collections for entities.
+Be careful here as you can easily categorize animals as NPCs, resources as players, etc.

+AllowDropDatabase - Enables pvedrop command and GUI button to reset the database to defaults.
+This wipes everything!!!

 ### Details